jimwins/titi/docs/querying.rst

 '''''''''

-Only a subset of the available conditions supported by SQL are available when using Idiorm.
+Only a subset of the available conditions supported by SQL are available when using Titi.
 Additionally, all the ``WHERE`` clauses will be ``AND``\ ed together when the query is run.
 Support for ``OR``\ ing ``WHERE`` clauses is not currently present.

-These limits are deliberate: these are by far the most commonly used criteria, and by avoiding support for very complex queries, the Idiorm codebase can remain small and simple.
+These limits are deliberate: these are by far the most commonly used criteria, and by avoiding support for very complex queries, the Titi codebase can remain small and simple.

 Some support for more complex conditions and queries is provided by the ``where_raw`` and ``raw_query`` methods (see below).
-If you find yourself regularly requiring more functionality than Idiorm can provide, it may be time to consider using a more full-featured ORM.
+If you find yourself regularly requiring more functionality than Titi can provide, it may be time to consider using a more full-featured ORM.

 Equality: ``where``, ``where_equal``, ``where_not_equal``